What to look for when buying CBD

-What you need to look for when buying over the counter CBD products:
+What you need to look for when buying CBD products:

-Like buying any medications over the counter, there are certain aspects that you must look for to insure it is safe.
-Some companies say they have the best over the counter CBD products, but how can you tell?
-We are going to provide you with 6 simple steps to take when searching for a safe over the counter CBD product!
+Like buying any supplements, there are certain aspects that you must look for to insure it is safe.
+Some companies say they have the best CBD products, but how can you tell?
+We are going to provide you with 6 simple steps to take when searching for a safe CBD product!

 1. Is it certified?

 This is an important one!!
 The product being certified means that it meets safety and quality guidelines as well as proves it is laboratory tested.
 A certification can be found online or on the package of the product.

 2. What is the concentration?